Powers Museum Location on Historic 66 and Jefferson Highway in Carthage, Missouri

 In 1967, Carthage Industrial Supply was still at 431 Oak, but Downey Auto Repair and G&E Tire Company (recapping) had moved into the Joy Garage at 500 Oak.
 The residential structure at #530 had turned into Mayme Fortney's Rooming House while Pat's Radio & TV Service was across the street at 531 Oak.
 Church Building Supply, Inc. was operating out of 533 Oak.
 There were many vacancies in the 700 block on both sides, but at 732 Oak, Mrs. Mary Fitzgerald continued to operate a grocery.

 In the 800 block, Mrs. Faye Snyder was operating a rest home at 822 Oak while Murrell's Court Motel was still being operated by Noah Murrell at 830 Oak.
-The only gas station on the street was located at 918 Oak and it was called D B Discount Station.
-The neighborhood returned to residential use except for the Carthage Doll Hospital, Ceramics Gift Shop, and Oak Street Market (grocery), all operated out of 1002 Oak.
+The only gas station on the street was located at 918 Oak and it was D B Discount Station.
+The neighborhood returned to residential use except for the Carthage Doll Hospital, Ceramics Gift Shop, and Oak Street Market (grocery), all operated at 1002 Oak.
 Down at the intersection of Baker Boulevard, Harel Griffith Pontiac was at 1221 Oak while the Dairy Queen across the street now had the Boomer Shack with model railroad supplies being sold in a building behind the ice cream store.